ihfung/jungle-rails/README.md

     Create a cypress folder in the root of the project.
 Switch into the newly created directory and add 3 folders named e2e, fixtures and support.
 Inside the support folder, create a e2e.js file.
 Cypress looks for this file so, even though we don't need to put anything inside of it, we need to create it.

- 8. run `bin/rails cypress:open` to open the cypress test runner
+ 8. run `bin/rails cypress:open` to open the cypress test runner Once the window opens, select the E2E Testing option followed by selecting Electron.
+This will open another window where we will be able to run our tests.